 - This breed gets on well with children and other household pets.

-- His coat will need brushing several times a week.
+- Their coats need brushing several times a week.

 Finding A Breeder

 In order to find an Australian Heeler you need to get your detective hat on.
-This guy is rarer than most designer dogs, and you will also need to track down a breeder that is reputable and can show that his parent is a Blue Heeler and not a Red Heeler.
+This pup is rarer than most designer dogs, and you will also need to track down a breeder that is reputable and can show that their parents are a Blue Heeler and not a Red Heeler.